Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

 # 5. Questions on generating value for specific bits in a random data
      (a).
-WAC to generate 32-bit variable with exactly 16 consecutive 1's ,starting from random place with using $countones (b). ⁠WAC to generate 32-bit variable with exactly 16 consecutive 1's, starting from LSB position with using $countones (⁠c).
-WAC to generate 32-bit variable with exactly 16 consecutive 1's,starting from MSB position  with using $countones (d).
+WAC to generate 32-bit variable with exactly 16 consecutive 1's ,starting from random place with using $countones (b). ⁠WAC to generate 32-bit variable with exactly 16 consecutive 1's, starting from LSB position with using $countones
+     //(⁠c).
+WAC to generate 32-bit variable with exactly 16 consecutive 1's,starting from MSB position  with using $countones
+     (d).
 WAC to generate 32-bit variable with exactly 16 consecutive 1's ,starting from random place without using $countones
      (e).
 WAC to generate 32-bit variable with exactly 16 consecutive 1's, starting from LSB position without using $countones
-     (f).
+     //(f).
 WAC to generate 32-bit variable with exactly 16 consecutive 1's,starting from MSB position  without using $countones
      (⁠g).
 WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's ,starting from random place with using $countones
      (h).
 WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's, starting from LSB position with using $countones
      (i).
 WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's,starting from MSB position with using $countones